-Many drowning tragedies are preventable; understanding where drowning happens makes it easier to prevent.
+Many drowning tragedies are preventable; understanding where and why children drown happens makes it easier to prevent.

-Boys are far more likely to drown than girls.
-Kids are most likely to drown during the ages of most active exploration.
+Boys are far more likely to fall prey to drowning than girls.
+Kids are most likely to be drowned during the ages of most active exploration.
 Overall, toddlers and adolescents are at the highest risk, with the peak ages of drowning at 1-4 years old and 15-19 years old.